philipce/nifty/README.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
+3. Check out the documentation for the Nifty style guide
-3. Commit your changes: `git commit -am 'Add some feature'`
+4. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+6. Submit a pull request :D

 ## Repository Overview

+This section gives an overview of how Nifty is organized.

 Source code for nifty is found in `src/nifty`.
 The directory is flat with every Nifty function or data structure in its own, appropriately named source file for